MonsieurETM/QPSK/README.md

 The development code seems to be working alright, so now the task is to create a functional modem out of it, where various length packets can be sent and received via an Application Programming Interface (API).

 I've lined-up a few functions needed: crc16, bit-scramble, and interleave.

+#### Bugs
+I tried converting the code for 1200 Baud (2400 bit/s) and it completely failed.
+My timing algorithm is highly suspect.